caioertai/parks-and-plants-404/README.md

 ### User Stories

 ```
-- [x] As a user I can see one garden's plants (GET /gardens/1)
+- [x] As a user I can see one garden's plants
-- [x] As a user I can add a plant in a garden (GET /gardens/1/plants/new)
+- [x] As a user I can add a plant in a garden
-- [x] As a user I can delete a plant (DELETE /plant/2
+- [x] As a user I can delete a plant
 - [ ] As a user I can see plants tags
 - [ ] As a user I can tag plants
 ```